quantumlib/Stim/doc/file_format_stim_circuit.md

 The reason negative indices are used is to make it possible to write loops.)
 It is an error to refer to a measurement result so far back that it would precede the start of the circuit.

-An inverted result qubit target is a qubit target prefixed by `!`, like `!2`.
-These targets are only meaningful for operations that produce measurement results.
-They indicate that the recorded measurement result, for the given qubit target, should be inverted.
-For example `M 0 !1` measures qubit `0` and qubit `1`, but also inverts the result recorded for qubit `1`.

 A Pauli target is a qubit target prefixed by a Pauli operation `X`, `Y`, or `Z`.
 They are used when specifying Pauli products.
 For example, `CORRELATED_ERROR(0.1) X1 Y3 Z2` uses Pauli targets to specify the error that is applied.
+Pauli targets may be grouped using combiners (`*`) and may be prefixed by `!` to mark them as inverted.
+Inverted Pauli targets are only meaningful for operations that produce measurement results.
+They indicate that the recorded measurement result, for the given group of Paulis, should be inverted.
+For example `MPP !X1*Z2 Y3` measures the Pauli product `X1*Z2` and inverts the result, then also measures the Pauli `Y3`.

 ### Broadcasting